 The Inaugural Golden Fork Awards – February 3, 2020

-If you’re a fan of Thomas Miller, aka the Vero Beach Foodie, or you’re a member of the Treasure Coast Savor Diner’s Club, this is a must-experience event, for so many yummy reasons.
-For the first time in four years, Miller is taking what used to be a solely digital event and making it into an event that the whole community can participate in – in person!
-Check out the lineup of food tasting experiences from the following Treasure Coast restaurants:
+If you’re a fan of “The Food Guy”, aka the Vero Beach Foodie, or you’re a member of the Diner’s Club, this is a must-experience event for so many yummy reasons.
+For the first time in four years, Vero Beach Foodie is taking what used to be a solely digital event and making it into an event that the whole community can participate in – in person!
+Check out the lineup of food-tasting experiences from the following Treasure Coast restaurants:

 - The Green Marlin Restaurant & Raw Bar

 - Mo-Bay Grill